cybozu-go/nyamber/docs/design.md

 This is custom resource to automate deployment dctest pod.
 Nyamber create `VirtualDC` custom resource from its definition according to the schedule field.
+You can specify the `VirtualDC` startSchedule and stopSchedule with cron format.

 ### Kubernetes workloads